-P68 Observer 2 is a twin-engine, observation and patrol aircraft produced by Vulcanair Aircraft, which can also be configured to serve a range of special mission applications.
-The aircraft can be deployed in patrol, search and rescue (SAR), transport, reconnaissance and medical evacuation (MEDEVAC) missions.
+P68 Observer 2 is a twin-engine, observation and patrol aircraft produced by Vulcanair Aircraft that can also be configured to serve a range of special mission applications.
+The aircraft can be deployed in patrol, search and rescue (SAR), transport, reconnaissance, and medical evacuation (MEDEVAC) missions.

-The Chilean Navy (Armada de Chile) placed a contract for the delivery of seven P68 Observer 2 aircraft in September 2015.
+The Chilean Navy (Armada de Chile) placed a contract for the delivery of seven aircraft in September 2015.
 The new aircraft will replace the ageing fleet of Cessna O-2A Skymasters.

-The first P68 Observer 2 was handed over to the Chilean Navy in July.
-Four aircraft are scheduled to be delivered by the end of this year, while the last two will be delivered in early 2017.
+The first P68 Observer 2 was handed over to the Chilean Navy in July 2016.
+Four aircraft were scheduled to be delivered by the end of the same year, while the last two delivered in early 2017.

 Design and technical specifications of the observation and patrol aircraft

-The P68 Observer 2 has an overall length of 9.43m, wing span of 12m and overall height of 3.4m.
-The empty weight of the aircraft is 1,420kg, whereas the maximum take-off weight is 2,084kg.
+The P68 Observer 2 has an overall length of 9.43m, wingspan of 12m and height of 3.4m.
+The empty weight of the aircraft is 1,420kg, while the maximum take-off weight is 2,084kg.
 The aircraft has the capacity to carry a maximum useful load of 680kg.